State of compliance

 No additional actions were taken to improve competition in the retail market.

 A supplier of last resort has not been appointed yet in a competitive procedure, as required by the Law.
 The Government adopted the rules to conduct the selection procedure.
 The selection procedure, initiated in the course of 2019, to award the contract for provision of universal service, supply to vulnerable customers and reserve supply has not been completed yet.

 The Energy Law transposes the acquis requirements for customer protection as well as a system for the protection of vulnerable customers.
 However, the deadline for the adoption of specific rules for vulnerable customer protection was missed.
 The draft was prepared by the Ministry in charge and submitted for interdepartmental consultations, but its adoption is pending.

 The Law required that at least 85% of customers are equipped with a modern metering system.
 By 2018, CEDIS installed multifunctional meters with automatic management at 78% of metering points, with the aim to achieve compliance with the Law in the course of 2019.

 The Montenegrin transmission system operator is a shareholder of SEE CAO and the Security Coordination Centre (SCC), which was established together with the transmission system operators of Bosnia and Herzegovina and Serbia in August 2015.
 Coordinated capacity calculation is still missing.

-The transmission system operator established cooperation in exchanging balancing energy with the transmission system operators of Serbia and of Bosnia and Herzegovina.
+The transmission system operator is exchanging balancing energy from a manual frequency restoration reserve on a bilateral basis with the transmission system operators of Serbia and Bosnia and Herzegovina.
 Implementation of regional balancing cooperation, including imbalance netting in the first place, is still pending.

 The Energy Law allows for the recognition of retail supply licenses of undertakings established and licensed in another Contracting Party or an EU Member State, whereas wholesale supply does not require licensing in Montenegro.